-The key to getting the most out of your roof is to give it the care and attention it needs, and that means regular repairs when it starts showing signs of wear.
-Roof repairs can be expensive, but neglecting to fix your roof almost always winds up being more expensive.
+The key to getting the most out of your roof is to give it the care and attention it needs, which means regular repairs when it shows signs of wear.
+Roof repairs can be expensive, but neglecting to fix your roof almost always becomes more expensive.
 Luckily, most roof repairs are not as costly as most homeowners think, especially if you catch the problem early and fix it before it becomes severe.

 We put this guide together to help you navigate the confusing world of roof repairs and maximize your roof’s lifespan.
 Below you’ll find a complete discussion of roof repair costs, including how the price for common repairs changes depending on your roof’s material, size, and age.
 You’ll also find some helpful tips for inspecting your roof, advice for DIY roof repairs, and how to tell when a simple repair could turn into a more expensive job.

 How much a roof repair costs depends mostly on how involved the job is and what needs repairing.
-Minor roof repairs can be surprisingly affordable, and most can be completed in only a few hours, while more extensive repairs can be almost as expensive as replacing your entire roof and typically take much longer.
+Minor roof repairs can be surprisingly affordable, and most can be completed in only a few hours.
+More extensive repairs can be almost as expensive as replacing your entire roof and typically take much longer.

-Generally speaking, a minor roof repair is anything that can be done quickly without breaking the bank.
+Generally, a minor roof repair can be done quickly without breaking the bank.
 We categorize minor repairs as anything that costs less than $1,500.
 Below are a few common minor roof repairs and their associated costs.

-Once the cost of a roof repair exceeds $1,500, we think it’s fair to call that a major repair.
+Once a roof repair costs exceed $1,500, we think it’s fair to call that a major repair.
 The line between a roof repair and a roof replacement is often blurry, so we’ll get that distinction out of the way by covering roof replacements first.

-The above cost estimates are ballpark guesses; the actual cost of a roof repair depends on what type of shingles you have as well as your roof’s height, size, and pitch.
+The above cost estimates are ballpark guesses; the actual cost of a roof repair depends on what type of shingles you have and your roof’s height, size, and pitch.

 This is fairly obvious, but more extensive damage is almost always more expensive to repair.
-Replacing an important roof structure like the eaves or truss is going to cost more than replacing a few worn shingles.
+Replacing an important roof structure like the eaves or truss will cost more than replacing a few worn shingles.

 It might surprise you that roof repair costs depend on the weather or the season, but it’s true.
 This is only relevant for emergency repairs, but patching a hole in a roof during the winter can be almost twice as expensive as having the same work done in the summer.
 Winter weather is less forgiving than summer weather, and climbing around on an icy or snowy roof is significantly more dangerous than working on a dry one.
 This makes labor costs much higher as the risk incurred by the roofers is higher.